nf-core/pangenome/README.md

 ## Introduction

 <!-- TODO nf-core: Write a 1-2 sentence summary of what data the pipeline is for and what it does -->
-**nf-core/pangenome** is a bioinformatics best-practise analysis pipeline for
+**nf-core/pangenome** is a bioinformatics best-practise analysis pipeline for the rendering of a collection of sequences into a pangenome graph.
+Its goal is to build a graph that is locally directed and acyclic while preserving large-scale variation.
+Maintaining local linearity is important for interpretation, visualization, mapping, comparative genomics, and reuse of pangenome graphs**.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker containers making installation trivial and results highly reproducible.